Euphorbia corollata (Flowering Spurge)

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

-I first observed the Euphorbia corollata in the pasture on September 8, 2018, but took better photos in 2019.
-Euphorbia corollata is a perennial that grows up to around 3’ in height.
-Common names include Flowering Spurge, Prairie Baby’s Breath, Wild Spurge.
-They are a native of Missouri and the mid to eastern half of North America.
-As with other members of the plant family Euphorbiaceae, plants contain a milky sap that may cause eye and skin irritation with some people.
+Common names include Flowering Spurge, Prairie Baby’s Breath, Wild Spurge, and possibly others.
+As with other members of the plant family Euphorbiaceae, plants contain a milky sap that may cause eye and skin irritation in some people.

 Euphorbia corollata (Flowering Spurge) on 9-1-19, #620-28.